LA-45 Kashmir Valley-VI

-LA-45 Kashmir Valley-VI is a constituency of the Azad Kashmir Legislative Assembly which is currently represented by Abdul Majid Khan of the Pakistan Tehreek-e-Insaf (PTI).
+LA-45 Kashmir Valley-VI is a constituency of the Azad Kashmir Legislative Assembly which is currently represented by Abdul Majid Khan of Pakistan People's Party (PPP).
 It covers the area of Khyber Pakhtunkhwa.
 Only refugees from the Kashmir Valley settled in Pakistan are eligible to vote in this constituency.

 Election 2016

 General elections were held in this constituency on 21 July 2016.